neaorin/PredictTheWorldCup/README.md

 This tutorial is meant for people who are new to Machine Learning, and want to better understand the data science process, as well as the R language.

 The rest of this tutorial is [available online](https://aka.ms/predicttheworldcup).
+There is also [a static version](./blob/master/src/WorldCup.ipynb) of the tutorial, in this GitHub repository.